splynx/docs/files/en/administration/reports/tickets_report/tickets_report.md

 **Tickets reassigned** - number of tickets that have been reassigned by the admin

-**Resolution SLA %**	- the percentage of tickets whose first responses were sent by the agent within SLA during the selected time period

 **FCR %** - percentage of tickets resolved/closed after a single contact made with the customer by the admin, during the selected period

 **Private notes** - number of private notes added by the agent during the selected time period (add notes and reassigned)